tykim6/perspectives/_posts/2024-03-04-Perspective on Hypothesis Tests.md

 Our data shows that long term stays have a cancellation rate that is 20 percentage points lower than the cancellation rate for short term stays
 Our hypothesis test says that, if the null hypothesis is true, there is a 3.5% chance that we would observe that 20 percentage point difference, or any other difference larger than 20 points.

 This is the result of hypothesis testing.
 You start by assuming that the null hypothesis is true.
 Since you’re going out of your way to run a test, you probably observed something that isn’t compatible with the null hypothesis – your observed difference.
 You use a hypothesis test to tell you how likely it is that you got that observed difference, assuming that the null hypothesis was true.
+Based on the likelihood of the observation, you'd decide whether you accept or reject the null.
+A higher likelihood of the data under the null would lead you to accept it, and a lower likelihood would lead you to reject it.

 In most settings, 3.5% is such a small probability that you’d start to begin to doubt the null hypothesis.
 Because your null hypothesis is so unlikely given the data that you have, you reject the null hypothesis in favor of the alternative.
 In doing so, you conclude that the cancellation rate for long term bookings is lower than the cancellation rate for short term bookings, at a statistically significant level.